 AEW Rampage rating/viewership for last Friday

-Friday’s Rampage ranked #17 for the night on the Cable Top 150 with the 0.18 key demo rating.
-This is equal with last week’s #17 ranking.
+Friday’s Rampage ranked #16 for the night on the Cable Top 150 with the 0.18 key demo rating.
+This is up from last week’s #17 ranking.

-Friday’s Rampage ranked #71 in viewership for the night on cable.
-This is down from last week’s #66 ranking.
+Friday’s Rampage ranked #67 in viewership for the night on cable.
+This is up from last week’s #71 ranking.

-Friday’s taped Rampage on TNT drew the lowest viewership in show history, and the second-lowest key demo rating in show history, behind the October 8 episode.
-Friday’s viewership was down 22.48% from the previous week, while the key demo rating was down 18.18% from the previous week.
+Friday’s taped Rampage on TNT drew the second-lowest viewership in show history after last week’s record low.
+The key demo rating was tied with last week for the second-lowest key demo rating in show history, behind the October 8 episode.
+Friday’s viewership was up 15.78% from the previous week, while the key demo rating was even with the previous week.

-The college basketball game between Duke and Gonzaga on ESPN topped the night on the Cable Top 150 with a 0.82 key demo rating, drawing 2.793 million viewers.
-An Unexpected Christmas on The Hallmark Channel topped the night on cable in viewership with 2.917 million viewers, ranking #5 on the Cable Top 150 with a 0.31 key demo rating.
+The NBA game between the Suns and the Warriors on ESPN topped the night on the Cable Top 150 with a 0.66 key demo rating, drawing 2.037 million viewers.
+The Five on FOX News topped the night on cable in viewership with 3.276 million viewers, ranking #6 on the Cable Top 150 with a 0.24 key demo rating.

-How The Grinch Stole Christmas on NBC topped the night on network TV in viewership with an average of 3.428 million viewers.
-The Grinch also topped the night on network TV in the 18-49 key demo with a 0.58 rating.
+Blue Bloods on CBS topped the night on network TV in viewership with an average of 5.811 million viewers.
+The Utah vs. Oregon PAC 12 Championship college football game topped the night on network TV in the 18-49 key demo with a 0.96 rating.

-Friday’s Rampage aired at 10pm ET on TNT, previously taped from the Wintrust Arena in Chicago.
-The show featured a full line-up advertised ahead of time and spoilers were available – Adam Cole and Bobby Fish vs. Orange Cassidy and Wheeler Yuta, the Black Friday Deal Match with Riho facing AEW Women’s World Champion Britt Baker to earn a future title shot, plus Eddie Kingston vs. Daniel Garcia, which was the main event.
+Friday’s Rampage aired at 10pm ET on TNT, previously taped from the Gas South Arena in Duluth, GA.
+The show featured a full line-up advertised ahead of time and spoilers were available – AEW TNT Champion Sammy Guevara defending Tony Nese in the opener, Jade Cargill vs. Janai Kai, and the main event, which was AAA World Tag Team Champions FTR vs. PAC and AEW World Tag Team Champion Penta El Zero M in a non-title match.

 Stay tuned for more pro wrestling ratings data.